joaoxavier-ctrl/Desafios-guanabara/README.md

 # Desafios-guanabara
-Desafios do curso de HTML e CSS do gustavo guanabara, todos os módulos.
+Desafios do módulo 1 do curso de HTML5 e CSS3 do Gustavo Guanabara.